 - Contractual instruments must convey the GHG emission rate attribute associated with the electricity produced.
 Attributes are defined as descriptive or performance characteristics of a particular generation resource.
-Each contractual instrument must be - characteristics of a particular generation resource.
-Each contractual instrument must lateral the only source of a GHG emission rate attribute claim associated with its quantity of energy generation. - Contractual instruments must be tracked and redeemed, retired, or canceled by or on behalf of the reporting organization. - Contractual instruments must be issued and redeemed as close as possible to the energy consumption period the contractual instrument applies to. - Contractual instruments must be sourced from the same market to which the contractual instrument is applied. - Utility-specific emission factors should be calculated, including certificates retired on behalf of customers, and applying the residual mix rate to null power. - A residual mix must represent the GHG intensity of unclaimed or publicly shared electricity. - For further information on the quality criteria for gross Scope 2 GHG emissions accounting following - the market-based method and how to support accurate accounting if an organization cannot meet the - 1170 Scope 2 quality criteria, see the GHG Protocol Scope 2 Guidance [16]. - 1171 The organization should also describe how it strives for the temporal and physical connection - 1172 between contractual instruments and their associated energy consumption.
-For example, the - 1173 contractual instrument can be sourced from the same grid or country where it is applied, and the - 1174 contractual instrument can be issued with hourly matching.
+Each contractual instrument must be the only source of a GHG emission rate attribute claim associated with its quantity of energy generation. - Contractual instruments must be tracked and redeemed, retired, or canceled by or on behalf of the reporting organization. - Contractual instruments must be issued and redeemed as close as possible to the energy consumption period the contractual instrument applies to. - Contractual instruments must be sourced from the same market to which the contractual instrument is applied. - Utility-specific emission factors should be calculated, including certificates retired on behalf of customers, and applying the residual mix rate to null power. - · A residual mix must represent the GHG intensity of unclaimed or publicly shared electricity.

+For further information on the quality criteria for gross Scope 2 GHG emissions accounting following the market-based method and how to support accurate accounting if an organization cannot meet the Scope 2 quality criteria, see the GHG Protocol Scope 2 Guidance [16].

+The organization should also describe how it strives for the temporal and physical connection between contractual instruments and their associated energy consumption.
+For example, the contractual instrument can be sourced from the same grid or country where it is applied, and the contractual instrument can be issued with hourly matching.

-- 1175 If the organization reports gross market-based Scope 2 GHG emissions under 102-6-a, it should 1176 report which types of contractual instruments it uses (e.g., power purchase agreements, utility green 1177 tariffs, unbundled certificates) and the percentage of the total purchased electricity covered by each 1178 instrument.
-The organization can report additional information on the contractual arrangements, for 1179 example: - the date that the renewable generation facility was commissioned or repowered; - whether the renewable generation facility receives government subsidies or other support; - the length of the contract for the contractual instruments; - whether the contract was signed before the investment decision to build the renewable generation facility.
+If the organization reports gross market-based Scope 2 GHG emissions under 102-6-a, it should report which types of contractual instruments it uses (e.g., power purchase agreements, utility green tariffs, unbundled certificates) and the percentage of the total purchased electricity covered by each instrument.
+The organization can report additional information on the contractual arrangements, for example:

+- · the date that the renewable generation facility was commissioned or repowered; - · whether the renewable generation facility receives government subsidies or other support; - · the length of the contract for the contractual instruments;

+whether the contract was signed before the investment decision to build the renewable generation facility.

-1186 Guidance to 102-6-a-iv
+Guidance to 102-6-a-iv

-- 1187 If the organization reports information for previous reporting periods calculated using different - 1188 Intergovernmental Panel on Climate Change (IPCC) GWP values, it should report the values used in - 1189 each reporting period.
+If the organization reports information for previous reporting periods calculated using different Intergovernmental Panel on Climate Change (IPCC) GWP values, it should report the values used in each reporting period.

-- 1191 If the organization reports gross market-based Scope 2 GHG emissions under GH-2-a, it should - 1192 provide a breakdown of these GHG emissions by CO2, CH4, and N2O, in addition to the location- - 1193 based information.
+If the organization reports gross market-based Scope 2 GHG emissions under 102-2-a, it should provide a breakdown of these GHG emissions by CO_2 , CH_4 , and N_2O , in addition to the location-based information.

-- 1195 Electricity consumption refers to purchased or acquired electricity, heating, cooling, and steam. - 1196 As per the GHG Protocol Corporate Accounting and Reporting Standard [14] and GHG Protocol - 1197 Scope 2 Guidance [16], biogenic non-CO2 GHG emissions, such as methane (CH4) and nitrous oxide - 1198 (N2O), from electricity use (e.g., biomass combustion in the electricity value chain) are reported as - part of the gross Scope 2 GHG emissions.
-Biogenic CO2 emissions from electricity use are reported - separately and not included in the calculation for 102-6-a.
+Electricity consumption refers to purchased or acquired electricity, heating, cooling, and steam.

+As per the GHG Protocol Corporate Accounting and Reporting Standard [14] and GHG Protocol Scope 2 Guidance [16], biogenic non-CO2 GHG emissions, such as methane (CH4) and nitrous oxide (N2O), from electricity use (e.g., biomass combustion in the electricity value chain) are reported as part of the gross Scope 2 GHG emissions.
+Biogenic CO2 emissions from electricity use are reported separately and not included in the calculation for 102-6-a.

-- 1202 For further information on recalculations of emissions in previous reporting periods, the organization - 1203 can refer to Guidance 102-5-d-iii and the GHG Protocol Corporate Accounting and Reporting - 1204 Standard [14].
+For further information on recalculations of emissions in previous reporting periods, the organization can refer to Guidance 102-5-d-iii and the GHG Protocol Corporate Accounting and Reporting Standard [14].